zonkiie/pg_ldap_fdw2/README.md

 Warning: Don't use it in production systems.
 This fdw is not enough tested and still needs a lot of work.

 ## TODO
-Memory management, returning written/deleted rows, code reworking, error handling, write documentation...
+Memory management, code reworking, error handling, write documentation, query planing to ldap filters...

 ## Usage (a better instruction guide will follow)
     - Set up your test system